Fine-grained Meta-Theorems for Vertex Integrity: Lower Bounds

 Since we have universal quantifications for $x_{q+1}, x_{q+2}$, we can define a new labeling function $\ell''$, with $\ell''(u_{q+1}) = \ell'(u_i)$ and $\ell''(u_{q+2}) = \ell'(u_{i'})$, for any $i,i'\in[q], i\neq i'$, with $\ell'', \ell'$ agreeing everywhere else.
 Observe that this selection imposes that $H,\ell'',\myc\models \phi_{adj}[x_{q+1}\setminus u_i][x_{q+2}\setminus u_{i'}]$ and from property 5 of Lemma~\ref{lem:reduction} we get that $\ell'(u_i), \ell'(u_{i'})$ belong to two different $W_j, W_{j'}$ that correspond to the endpoints of an edge of $G$. \end{proof}

-\begin{theorem} There is an MSO formula $\phi$ such that we have the following: if there exists an algorithm which, given a graph $G$ with $n$ vertices and $\iota(G)=k$, decides whether $G\models \phi$ in time $2^{2^{o(k^2)}}n^{O(1)}$, then the ETH is false. \end{theorem}
+\begin{thm} There is an MSO formula $\phi$ such that we have the following: if there exists an algorithm which, given a graph $G$ with $n$ vertices and $\iota(G)=k$, decides whether $G\models \phi$ in time $2^{2^{o(k^2)}}n^{O(1)}$, then the ETH is false. \end{thm}

 \begin{proof}